peterroth/peterroth.github.io/about.md

 This page carries my up-to-date CV with the possible ways to contact me.

 Date of birth: September, 1985
-Place of birth: Szekesfehervar, Hungary
+Place of birth: Szekesfehervar, Fejer, Hungary
+Address: Biatorbagy, Pest, Hungary
 Contact: e-mail: peter(a)roth.su or [LinkedIn](https://www.linkedin.com/in/thisispeterroth/)

 <style>